How Estonia's eResidency minimizes hassle for entrepreneurs like me

 If you are familiar with offshore companies, you may certainly know that everyone can pay 0% on their company earnings if they are doing it right.
 However, these companies are a) not cheap to operate b) not minimalistic to manage, and c) certainly not transparent, hence the name offshore.
 Normally when you hear “pay low taxes” and “have a transparent business in the EU” — these two things are not correlated.
 I think the reason is straightforward: most of the entrepreneurs think as a person when it comes to their business.
 They think about revenue as a salary or an expense or a dividend.
 However, I do believe entrepreneurship ultimately means one thing: building your business — and not your wealth.

 Estonia has a very generous offer for you.
 Please note I’m not an accountant though, plus your business taxes can be varied based on where do you do business.
 If your company’s permanent establishment is in Estonia, you owe taxes for Estonia.
 In general here is the deal: you pay 0% on reinvested company profits.
-Meaning: you don’t spend a penny until you invest your company’s profits back into your business.
+Meaning: you don’t spend a penny when you invest your company’s profits back into your business.
 To me, this is called the entrepreneurial spirit.
 It sounds to me as if someone who’s running a business created the Estonian tax system.
 There are other perks too: you pay 0% on salaries (if you are not an Estonian and of course, you have to pay your income taxes on this salary at your home country/country of residence).
 You also pay only 20% on distributed dividends, which is somewhat OK, mainly for those who are paying zero after profits from dividends.

 The 0% tax on reinvested company profits is a game-changer.
 Previously, this was an option only for those who run their business from a non-transparent environment.
 However, this time, it is entirely OK to reinvest those company profits into your business or even open up an investment account for your business and reinvest & preserve your business capital anywhere.